JhonathanWolff/gw2sdk/README.md

 These sub-endpoints were not mentioned on the main page, and since this project is for study purposes, I did not implement them.
 Please note that **contributions are welcome to update this repository with new resources or to fix unforeseen bugs**.

+This is an unofficial SDK and is not affiliated with Guild Wars 2 or the Guild Wars 2 Wiki.
+Please refer to the official API documentation for the latest information and usage guidelines, especially regarding V2: [https://wiki.guildwars2.com/wiki/API:Main](https://wiki.guildwars2.com/wiki/API:Main)

 ## Installation and Usage